The Forest Stewardship Council (FSC) has decided to revoke the Schweighofer Group’s probation status and disassociate from the group.

 This decision was taken by FSC’s International Board of Directors after additional information about possible violation of timber measurement standards, which will require further investigation to determine scope and impact, was brought to the board’s attention.
 FSC considers that initiating an additional investigation is not compatible with maintaining the probation status of the company.

 The board also considered that these allegations, if confirmed, could carry an increased risk that products not complying with FSC standards and policies might be traded through supply chains under a prolonged probation status, a situation that is considered unacceptable for the organization.

-Holzindustrie Schweighofer Group has informed FSC that it accepts the decision and recognizes it as an effective signal to meet stakeholder expectations and encourage their engagement and has consequently decided to terminate its certificates with immediate effect as a way of demonstrating its acceptance and commitment to the FSC Policy for Association.
+Holzindustrie Schweighofer Group, with whom European Wilderness Society met for an open dialogue, has informed FSC that it accepts the decision and recognizes it as an effective signal to meet stakeholder expectations and encourage their engagement and has consequently decided to terminate its certificates with immediate effect as a way of demonstrating its acceptance and commitment to the FSC Policy for Association.

 Holzindustrie Schweighofer on the FSC disassociation decision:

 ”Although exercising legally required due care, we agree that we are operating in a high risk environment, reason why we should have had a much more robust due diligence system in place and that it is important to avoid excessive reliance on formalistic control of our suppliers.
 We will continue to roll out our action plan for sustainable timber processing in Romania”

 Frank Aigner, Managing Director of the Schweighofer Group.

 Challenges in Romania